Trusted WordPress tutorials, when you need them most.

 Excuse the lengthy question.
 Thanks in advance. :)

-15. Silas Jura says
+20. Silas Jura

-Does this work if I am building a new website in WordPress (on a new domain) and replacing my site that is currently with Weebly (on our old domain)?
-We decided it would be easier to use a new domain (plus it’s more SEO friendly, I think) to build the new site on WordPress so the redirect would need to come from our old domain (TitanMgmtGroup.com) and redirect to the appropriate pages on our new domain (TitanPropertyManagement.co).
-What do you think, should I redirect the old domain or should I switch the WordPress site to the old domain once I’m done building it?
+Does this work if I am building a new website in Wordpress (on a new domain) and replacing my site that is currently with Weebly (on our old domain)?
+We decided it would be easier to use a new domain (plus it’s more SEO friendly, I think) to build the new site on Wordpress so the redirect would need to come from our old domain (TitanMgmtGroup.com) and redirect to the appropriate pages on our new domain (TitanPropertyManagement.co).
+What do you think, should I redirect the old domain or should I switch the Wordpress site to the old domain once I’m done building it?
 Thanks for any help you can provide.

-16. Nur Ahmad Furlong says
+21. Nur Ahmad Furlong

 I really love the redirection plugin, it has however been misbehaving alot lately, I think the developers have not been keeping it up to date.
 It still works but can sometimes get you stuck with redirects you can’t remove even after deleting them.